DiadNetworks/Space-Saver/README.md

 ## Categories

-There are two categories, these are contained in the folders `Network` and `Local`.
+There are two categories, these are contained in the folders [Network](https://github.com/DiadNetworks/Space-Saver/tree/main/Network) and [Local](https://github.com/DiadNetworks/Space-Saver/tree/main/Local).

 The `Network` category is for scripts intended to be run in a network environment and they can complete tasks on multiple computers at once.